Mar4eloni/MinesweeperToolUE/README.md

 - the grid creating was checked for errors by AI
 - the reveal adjecent tiles was checked for optimal solution and checked for errors by AI

-Added the MCP protocol to work with Claudia AI
+Added the MCP protocol to work with Claude AI
 - working on adding the logic for opening the new tool